fpezzati/k8s/ansible.install.rpi.cluster/readme.md

 - install kubeadm and docker,
 I think I have already did these steps

 What is SELINUX?
 An additional security layer RH added to its distributions.
-Debian like SO are SELINUX free.
+Debian like OS are SELINUX free.

 On master node:
 - enable and start kubelet: `systemctl enable kubelet && systemctl start kubelet`,